irdest/irdest/licenses/README.md

-# qaul.net Licenses
+# qaul Licenses

-**qaul.net is a fully free and open source software.
+**qaul is a fully free and open source software.
 It is published under the [AGPLv3], the [GNU Affero General Public License version 3 or later] with an additional permission (see below).**

-You can download the program from the project web page https://qaul.net
+You can download the program from the project web page https://qaul.org

 ## AGPLv3 - GNU Affero General Public License

-qaul.net is licensed under the
+qaul is licensed under the
 [GNU Affero General Public License version 3 or later](agpl-3.0.md) with the following additional permission.